In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-Data augmentation is crucial to enhance the effect of consistency regularization.
-We select several commonly used data augmentations, including weak ones, i.e., Random Horizontal Flip (RHF) and Random Translation (RT), and strong ones like Random Rotation (RR), Random Grayscale (RG), and Color Jitter (CJ).
-We tested ResNet-18~\cite{he2016deep} and used all samples from the CIFAR-10 dataset as labeled data.
-As shown in Table \ref{table3}, there is a positive correlation between the strength of data augmentation and accuracy on CIFAR-10.
-This aligns with the experimental observations in SfSL and SiSL: data augmentation should respect the generation of the dataset.
-The RHF, RT, and CJ data augmentations are used for CIFAR-10 and ImageNet in the following experiments.
+Data augmentation is crucial to generate the reasonable perturbation $\boldsymbol{\epsilon}_{img}$ for CR.
+We tested several commonly used data augmentations.
+We tested ResNet-18~\cite{he-resnet-cvpr-2016} and used all samples from the CIFAR-10 dataset as labeled data.
+Tab. \ref{table3} shows that a positive correlation between the data augmentation and the accuracy of our method on CIFAR-10.
+The results indicated that mixing multiple data augmentations would improve the accuracy.
+In the following experiments, the RHF, RT, and CJ were used for the following experiments.